ishashankmi/Robotics/README.md

 # Controlling Robotic Car Via Intranet

-Controller program are written in Python3 and Web uses pure js with ajax, server side codes are written in PhP.
+Controller program are written in Python3 and Web using pure js with ajax,css & html, server side codes are written in PhP and db is phpMyadmin with mysqli.

 ## Requirements